CallMeSoumya2063/DRSaveConverter-Android/README.md

 <details>
 <summary><strong>Click to read (OPTIONAL)</strong></summary>
 Here's a manual list of commands with short explanation of the steps to get, build and setup the tool step-by-step:
 i.
-Allow Termux to access shared storage, please allow storage permission when prompted `termux-setup-storage`
+Allow Termux to access shared storage, please allow storage permission when prompted:
+`termux-setup-storage`
 ii.
-Change to home directory
+Change to home directory:
 `cd`
 iii.
-Update package lists and upgrade all packages, stay connected to data/wifi when running this `pkg update -y`
+Update package lists and upgrade all packages, stay connected to data/wifi when running this:
+`pkg update -y`
 `pkg upgrade -y`
 iv.
-Install Git and .NET SDK 8.0, stay connected to data/wifi when running this `pkg install git dotnet-sdk-8.0 -y`
+Install Git and .NET SDK 8.0, stay connected to data/wifi when running this:
+`pkg install git dotnet-sdk-8.0 -y`
 v.
-Clone the Deltarune Save Converter repository from GitHub, stay connected to data/wifi when running this `git clone https://github.com/InvoxiPlayGames/DeltaruneSaveConverter`
+Clone the Deltarune Save Converter repository from GitHub, stay connected to data/wifi when running this:
+`git clone https://github.com/InvoxiPlayGames/DeltaruneSaveConverter`
 vi.
-Change into the cloned repository directory
+Change into the cloned repository directory:
 `cd DeltaruneSaveConverter`
 vii.
-Build the .NET solution in the repository
+Build the .NET solution in the repository:
 `dotnet build DeltaruneSaveConverter.sln`
 viii.
-Create a directory to store the built converter tool `mkdir -p ~/DRSaveConverter`
+Create a directory to store the built converter tool:
+`mkdir -p ~/DRSaveConverter`
 ix.
-Copy all built files to the new directory (ensuring it overwrites existing files for updating purposes, if any) `cp -a --remove-destination bin/Debug/net8.0/* ~/DRSaveConverter`
+Copy all built files to the new directory (ensuring it overwrites existing files for updating purposes, if any):
+`cp -a --remove-destination bin/Debug/net8.0/* ~/DRSaveConverter`
 x.
-Return to home directory
+Return to home directory:
 `cd`
 xi.
-Remove the cloned GitHub repository to clean up `rm -rf DeltaruneSaveConverter`
+Remove the cloned GitHub repository to clean up:
+`rm -rf DeltaruneSaveConverter`
 xii.
-Add the converter tool directory to PATH in .bashrc `echo "export PATH=\$PATH:~/DRSaveConverter" >> ~/.bashrc`
+Add the converter tool directory to PATH in .bashrc:
+`echo "export PATH=\$PATH:~/DRSaveConverter" >> ~/.bashrc`
 xiii.
-Add a shortcut alias for running the tool
+Add a shortcut alias for running the tool:
 `echo "alias drsave='DeltaruneSaveConverter'" >> ~/.bashrc`
 xiv.
-Reload the updated .bashrc
+Reload the updated .bashrc:
 `source ~/.bashrc`
 </details>